a-jaxell/geo-spot/README.md

-### GeoSpot - REST API for locations of interest
+# GeoSpot - REST API for locations of interest

-This was developed using Spring Boot and the Spring packages
+This was a school assignment to practice making a REST API using Spring Boot.

-- Spring Web
-- Spring Security
-- Spring Data JPA
-- MySQL Driver Validation
-- Spring Boot Actuator

-## Running the project
+# Installing the project

     Clone onto your computer using

     ``git clone...``

+    Preferrably run this in an IDE like IntelliJ idea.

+## Database

-    This requires a MySQL database to run.
-Preferrably run one with docker
+    This project was developed using a MySql version 8.2 This requires a MySQL database to run.
+Preferrably run one with docker.

-    ``docker run command here --- ``

-    For Authentication this requires a KeyCloak server.
-Preferrably run one with docker

-    ``docker run command with ENV variables``
+    ``docker run --name <mysql-container> -e MYSQL_ROOT_PASSWORD=<rootpassword> -p 3306:3306 -d mysql``

-### API Documentation
+## API Documentation

+Api documentation is available with the help of Postman [here](https://documenter.getpostman.com/view/27170679/2sA3JNaLBr)